 - Stunning night sky with bright stars

-Whichever way you’re heading from Swakopmund before leaving don’t forget to stop at a supermarket to stock up your food and water supplies and fill your petrol.
-The next and the last petrol station for the day will be in Arandis, 50 km away.
+Whichever way you’re heading from Swakopmund before leaving don’t forget to stop at a supermarket to stock up on your food and water supplies and fill your petrol.
+The next and last petrol station for the day will be in Arandis, 50 km away.
 The next petrol station will be only the next day in Usakos, 60 km from Spitzkoppe.

 Today is a very short drive compared to the previous days.
 If you didn’t have time to stop at Dune 7 or to do some activities in Swakopmund you have enough time for it in the morning.
 You can even drive to Cape Cross Seal Colony first and from there to Spitzkoppe.
-It’ll add 135 km extra to your total distance making it to about 300 km for the day.
+It’ll add 135 km extra to your total distance making it about 300 km for the day.

 Spitzkoppe is famous for its smooth granite rock formations and the incredible night sky.
 There are several hiking trails and places for rock climbing.
 You can explore the area on foot, enjoy the tranquility and soak in rock pools.
 Spitzkoppe is a good place for birdwatching though you’ll need a binocular.